-Since 2011 the Renal Clinical Network (RCN) has developed and implemented indicators to measure the performance of Victoria's renal services, through the renal key performance indicator (KPI) working group.
-These indicators aim to drive service improvement and increase efficiency and consistency through transparent comparison of agency performance.
+Since 2012 the Renal Clinical Network (RCN) has developed and implemented indicators to measure the performance of Victoria's renal services, through the renal key performance indicators (KPIs).
+These indicators aim to drive quality improvement and increase efficiency and consistency through transparent comparison of performance.